 - 11.5.
 An individual has the right to request the rectification of inaccurate data without undue delay.
-Where any request for rectification is received, it should be sent to the Data Controller within 2 working days of receipt, and where adequate proof of inaccuracy is given, the data shall be amended as soon as reasonably practicable, and the individual notified. - 11.6.
-Where there is a dispute as to the accuracy of the data, the request and reasons for refusal shall be noted alongside the data, and communicated to the individual.
-The individual shall be given the option of [a review under the data protection complaints procedure, or] an appeal direct to the Information Commissioner. - 11.7.
+Where any request for rectification is received, it should be sent to the Data Protection Officer within 2 working days of receipt, and where adequate proof of inaccuracy is given, the data shall be amended as soon as reasonably practicable, and the individual notified. - 11.6.
+Where there is a dispute as to the accuracy of the data, the request and reasons for refusal shall be noted alongside the data and communicated to the individual.
+The individual shall be given the option of an appeal direct to the Information Commissioner. - 11.7.
 An individual also has a right to have incomplete information completed by providing the missing data, and any information submitted in this way shall be updated without undue delay.